Digital Filters

 Digital Filters are one of the fundamental blocks for digital signal processing, like the analog filters are for analog signal conditioning.
 There are many different types of filters but the fundamental ones are the FIR and IIR filters.
 In general, we first simulate and tune the frequency response of the desired filter on the PC using tools like SciLab (or Matlab) or online design tools like MicroModeler.

 After tuning the filter to get the required characteristics, the filter needs to be implemented in C to run on an MCU.
 The best and most efferent way of implementing a digital filter in an embedded system based on an ARM Cortex-M processor is using the DSP library provided by ARM, the CMSIS-DSP library.
 It provides functions for both FIR and IIR filters that are highly optimized.
-Some newer MCUs feature dedicated hardware accelerated filter calculation units that can be used to offload some of these digital filters, e.g. the FMAC on some STM32 MCUs.
+Some newer MCUs feature dedicated hardware accelerated filter calculation units that can be used to offload some of these digital filters, e.g. the FMAC on some STM32 MCUs which I explore in the DSP Accelerators page.

 There is also the question of which number format to use, fixed-point or floating point.
 This depends mostly on the application and the chosen MCU.
 Fixed-point math is often preferred in embedded systems as it is faster to compute, when no floating point arithmetics unit (FPU) is present, and doesn’t require conversions as most sensors and ADCs/DACs use integers/fixed-point notations already.